 Giving gifts to corporate partners and clients is a traditional Japanese business custom.
 It’s usually done twice a year in mid-winter and again in mid-summer.

-Sounds generous, but there’s some catches as pointed out by Stippy… turned out its more of a brilliant marketing campaign by Nestle instead of a genuine effort to help Yubari city.
+Sounds generous, but there are some catches as pointed out by Stippy… turned out it’s more of a brilliant marketing campaign by Nestle instead of a genuine effort to help the city.

-Still, if the product does provide a bit of relieve for the city, I don’t think the folks there would mind if it’s genuine or not.
-It’s probably easier though, to spend a cool two million yen to buy two of their famous melons instead.
+Still, if the product does provide a bit of relieve, I don’t think the local government would mind if it’s genuine or not.
+It’s cooler though, to spend two million yen to buy two of Yubari’s famous melons instead.

-The two melons were on display at Marui Imai’s flagship outlet; priced at 1 million yen apiece.
-A spokesman said that the cantaloupes were more for publicity in celebration of their 135th anniversary instead of profit [Japantimes]
+The melons, priced at a million yen apiece, were on display/sale at Marui Imai’s flagship outlet.
+A spokesman said that the melons were meant for publicity in celebration of their 135th anniversary instead of direct profit.

-Giving gifts to corporate partners and clients is a traditional custom; it’s usually done twice a year in mid-winter and in mid-summer.
+Giving gifts to corporate partners and clients is a Japanese tradition which is usually done twice a year, in mid-winter and mid-summer respectively.